Getting a £5 Million Mortgage

 Yes.
 If you have an existing portfolio of properties, you can borrow against it to invest in more homes.

-If you are looking for a first buy to let property, there are lenders who will assess your application based on anticipated rental income which will typically need to be 125%-150% of your monthly mortgage payment.
+If you are looking for your first buy-to-let property, lenders will assess your application based on anticipated rental income, which will typically need to be 125%- 150% of your monthly mortgage payment.

-Adverse credit may affect the rate you can negotiate or the amount you are able to borrow but will not necessarily prevent you getting a mortgage.
+Adverse credit may affect the rate you can negotiate or the amount you are able to borrow, but it will not necessarily prevent you from getting a mortgage.

 Your current level of wealth and future projections are more important, and a broker will act as your advocate.